jbranchaud/rails-ajax-forms/README.md

 forms to make normal (non-Ajax) requests to the Rails app, just leave `remote` alone because it defaults to `false`.

-To give these forms
-some body, they each include a text field and submit button, but these do not currently do anything interesting.
+To give these forms some body, they each include a text field and submit button, but these do not currently do anything interesting.
+This is collapsed from all but the first example because the import part is the `<%= form_tag ... %>` tag and its resulting `<form>` tag.

 The source for all of these forms is available in [`app/views/pages/simple_forms.html.erb`](https://github.com/jbranchaud/rails-ajax-forms/blob/master/app/views/pages/simple_forms.html.erb).